Call Us Today:

 An alien may be placed into removal proceedings for many reasons.
 These reasons are referred to as grounds of inadmissibility and grounds of deportability.
 In many instances, aliens are placed in removal proceedings because of their criminal history and/or illegal status.

-For aliens placed in removal proceedings because of a criminal conviction, the immigration attorneys at the Law Offices of Patricia S. Depew are experienced in determining the effect that a conviction or convictions will have on an alien’s immigration status.
+For aliens placed in removal proceedings because of a criminal conviction, the immigration attorneys at the Depew Law Group, P.C. are experienced in determining the effect that a conviction or convictions will have on an alien’s immigration status.
 In addition, our attorneys will explore with a qualified criminal attorney the possibility of vacating, expunging or reducing a criminal conviction when it is beneficial to the alien’s removal case to do so.

 Immigration court proceedings general consist of a bond hearing and removal hearings.
 At a bond hearing, the immigration judge will decide whether the alien should be released on bond while removal proceedings are pending.
 At the Master Calendar hearing, an alien will admit or deny the allegations in the charging document called the Notice to Appear, concede or deny removability and inform the immigration judge of the immigration relief that the alien will be applying for to avoid being removed from the United States.